Salamanca

 • The remains of the protohistoric settlement.

-• The museum dedicated to the lost Salamanca of the 19th century, installed in what was the cloister of the Benedictine Monastery of San Vicente.
+• The museum dedicated to 19th-century Salamanca, now disappeared, installed in what was the cloister of the Benedictine Monastery of San Vicente.

 • The botanical park installed on the slopes of the hill.

-The San Vicente Hill Archaeological Park is located in the southwest of Salamanca's historic center, on the westernmost of the three hills that make up the ancient city.
-Its elevated position, with privileged views of the Tormes river valley and the cathedral complex, along with the remains of an ancient protohistoric settlement and the Benedictine Convent of San Vicente, give this enclave an exceptional heritage value.
+The Archaeological Park of Cerro de San Vicente, in its elevated position, boasts privileged views of the Tormes river valley and the cathedral complex.
+These, along with the remains of an ancient protohistoric settlement and the Benedictine Convent of San Vicente, bestow exceptional heritage value upon this enclave.

 This place is where Salamanca originated.
-In 1997, the San Vicente Hill Master Plan was developed, which regulates all interventions carried out since then.
-Archaeological excavations, conducted for more than three decades, have identified remains of a First Iron Age settlement, linked to the Meseta culture of Soto de Medinilla.
+In 1997, the Master Plan for Cerro de San Vicente was developed, regulating all interventions carried out since then.
+Archaeological excavations, conducted for over three decades, have allowed for the identification of remains of a First Iron Age settlement, linked to the Meseta culture of Soto de Medinilla.
 Likewise, the remains of the Benedictine convent that existed on the hill until the 19th century have been excavated and musealized.

 Currently, the park offers visitors a journey through almost three thousand years of Salamanca's documented history.
 The remains of the protohistoric settlement, located on the hilltop, are protected by a cubic polycarbonate structure that allows natural light to enter.
-This roof, approximately 400 square meters, shelters and displays the archaeological findings discovered during the excavation campaigns of 2005 and 2006.
+This covering, approximately 400 square meters, shelters and displays the archaeological findings discovered during the 2005 and 2006 excavation campaigns.

-Furthermore, the building erected in 2001 over the remains of the cloister of the old Convent of San Vicente has been the subject of various museum interventions, the most recent inaugurated in 2025.
-This new exhibition covers the history of Salamanca from its origins in the Soto de Medinilla settlement, through the evolution of the San Vicente convent, the impact of the Napoleonic occupation, and the urban changes that occurred during the 19th and 20th centuries.
+On the other hand, the building erected in 2001 over the remains of the cloister of the old Convent of San Vicente has been the subject of various museum interventions, the most recent inaugurated in 2025.
+This new exhibition traces the history of Salamanca from its origins in the Soto de Medinilla settlement, through the evolution of the San Vicente convent, the impact of the Napoleonic occupation, and the urban changes that occurred during the 19th and 20th centuries.

-The exhibition incorporates interactive digital resources, dioramas, information panels, reproductions of weapons used during the War of Independence, and historical maps of Salamanca, offering visitors an immersive and educational experience.
+The exhibition incorporates interactive digital resources, dioramas, information panels, reproductions of weapons used during the Peninsular War, and historical maps of Salamanca, offering visitors an immersive and educational experience.

-Within the framework of the Master Plan, excavations and landscaping works and accessibility improvements were also carried out on the slopes of the hill, now converted into a municipal park with abundant native vegetation.
-During the tour through this green space, elements of ethnographic interest such as a waterwheel, terraces, and old paths can be observed.
+Within the framework of the Master Plan, excavations and landscaping works, as well as accessibility improvements, were also carried out on the slopes of the hill, now transformed into a municipal park with abundant native vegetation.
+During the tour through this green space, elements of ethnographic interest such as a waterwheel, terraces, and ancient paths can be observed.

 Read More